22569596/MEng/README.md

 The project requires the following skills to fully develop the control system and hardware platform
   1. Control Systems
   2. Simulink/Matlab Modeling
-  3. C++ Application development
+  3. C# Application development
-  4. C# Onboard Firmware to Control sailboat
+  4. C++ Firmware to Control sailboat
   5. Hardware development

     A. PIXHAWK flght controller